bloominstituteoftechnology/Data-Structures/README.md

 ![Image of a Heap in Tree form](https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Max-Heap.svg/501px-Max-Heap.svg.png)

 ![Image of a Heap in Array form](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Heap-as-array.svg/603px-Heap-as-array.svg.png)

-## Tasks
-1. Set up your repository by running `npm install` in your root directory to install all necessary dependencies.

-2. Implement each data structure, starting with the linked list data structure.
-Run `npm test <filename>.test.js` to run the tests for that data structure and check your progress.
-Get all the tests passing for each data structure.

 ## Stretch Goals
 1. Add the following two methods to your Binary Search Tree class.
 Uncomment the last two tests in the `tests/binary-search-tree.test.js` file in order to test that your methods are working correctly.